 Ransomware is rapidly becoming the most pervasive cyber threat in the world today.
-Ransomware attacks impact large companies like Arizona Beverages and FedEx.
-School districts and Police stations are often targets as well.
+It’s affected large companies like Arizona Beverages and FedEx to government institutions like police departments and schools across the US.

 1.You’re never too small to get hacked

 Ransomware finds its way into your system by exploiting flaws in your security perimeter, but, more likely, it gets downloaded by an unsuspecting user through an ostensibly harmless email or file.
 It can infect not only the machine that opened the corrupted file, but all the programs it shares throughout the network, spreading like a dangerous contagion, encrypting all the files on that network.
 If the initially infected machine has access to back-up files, it’ll encrypt them as well.

 It’s easy to assume big businesses would be the main targets of something like this, but cyber criminals go after small, lower risk payments instead of one large payment.
 Smaller attacks are likelier to keep them under the radar.
 It’s also important to know that one cybercriminal alone can target thousands of businesses with little to no difficulty.
 They use social engineering to manufacture a huge email list and infect countless links and files before sending them off to as many people as possible.
 All it would take is one staff member or employee in the office to click on a single link.
 Some businesses may avoid this kind of attack but it’s a numbers game.
 All it takes is patience and eventually a cyber-hacker will get what they want.

 So what if you pay the ransom?
 That’s always an option.
 You can pay, get your files back and move on.
 Well, not exactly.